Careers in nursing and midwifery

 • working in a pleasant environment

-Our graduate nurse recruitment events typically run between March and June, to attend an event you would need to complete an application, any job adverts will be posted on our careers site.
+Our graduate nurse recruitment events typically run between March and June.
+Any job adverts will be posted on our careers site and to attend an event you would need to submit an application.

 MY 3 step career pathway for band 5 nurses